mjhea0/thinkful-angular/readme.md

 </script>
 ```

-Angular [modules](http://docs.angularjs.org/guide/module) are used for organizing Javascript apps into seperate self-contained components.
+Angular [modules](http://docs.angularjs.org/guide/module) are used for organizing Javascript apps into separate self-contained components.

 1. `angular.module("name",[])` instantiates and returns a new module
-2. `function ($scope) {$scope.somenumber = 0;}` binds the contoller with the view
+2. `function ($scope) {$scope.somenumber = 0;}` binds the controller with the view

-When Angular intitalizes this controller, it creates and injects the `$scope` object into the function with [dependency injection](http://docs.angularjs.org/guide/di).
+When Angular initializes this controller, it creates and injects the `$scope` object into the function with [dependency injection](http://docs.angularjs.org/guide/di).
 Don't worry if this doesn't make sense, it's a bit of Angular magic for creating and using the `$scope` object.

 In this case, we are simply binding the number 0 to `somenumber` within the view.